Cretaceous–Paleogene extinction event: Deccan Traps

 Evidence for extinctions caused by the Deccan Traps includes the reduction in diversity of marine life when the climate near the K–Pg boundary increased in temperature.
 The temperature increased about three to four degrees very rapidly between 65.4 and 65.2 million years ago, which is very near the time of the extinction event.
 Not only did the climate temperature increase, but the water temperature decreased, causing a drastic decrease in marine diversity.
 Evidence from Tunisia indicates that marine life was deleteriously affected by a major period of increased warmth and humidity linked to a pulse of intense Deccan Traps activity, and that marine extinctions there began before the impact event.
 Charophyte declines in the Songliao Basin, China before the asteroid impact have been concluded to be connected to climate changes caused by Deccan Traps activity.

 In the years when the Deccan Traps hypothesis was linked to a slower extinction, Luis Alvarez (d.
 1988) replied that paleontologists were being misled by sparse data.
 While his assertion was not initially well-received, later intensive field studies of fossil beds lent weight to his claim.
 Eventually, most paleontologists began to accept the idea that the mass extinctions at the end of the Cretaceous were largely or at least partly due to a massive Earth impact.
 Even Walter Alvarez acknowledged that other major changes might have contributed to the extinctions.
 More recent arguments against the Deccan Traps as an extinction cause include that the timeline of Deccan Traps activity and pulses of climate change has been found by some studies to be asynchronous, that palynological changes do not coincide with intervals of volcanism, and that many sites show climatic stability during the latest Maastrichtian and no sign of major disruptions caused by volcanism.
-A study published in 2020 dated the peak of the Deccan Traps eruptions, and consequent global heating, as 200,000 years before the extinction, and the conclusion that the Deccan Traps did not cause the extinction is accepted by the paleontologist Michael Benton.
+A study published in 2020 concluded that the paleoclimatic data were most coherent with two peaks of degassing caused by the Deccan Traps eruptions, the first more than 200,000 years before the extinction, and a second peak starting around the extinction event and lasting about 355 000 years.
+The conclusion that the Deccan Traps did not cause the extinction is accepted by the paleontologist Michael Benton.
 Another study published in the same year argued that the long-term warming caused by the increased volcanism would have increased habitat suitability, not caused an extinction.